rasmus-kirk/halo-accumulation/report/report.md

 - $\ASDLCommonSubroutine(\vec{q}: \Instance^m \mathblue{, \pi_V: \AccHiding}) \to \Result((\Eb(\Fb_q), \Nb, \Fb_q, \Fb^d_q[X]), \bot)$

-  $\ASDLCommonSubroutine$ will either succeed if the instances has consistent degree and hiding parameters and will otherwise fail.
+  $\ASDLCommonSubroutine$ will either succeed if the instances have consistent degree and hiding parameters and will otherwise fail.
 It accumulates all previous instances into a new polynomial $h(X)$, and is run by both
   $\ASDLProver$ and $\ASDLVerifier$ in order to ensure that the accumulator,